EladBergman/GooglePlay/README.md

-# Predicting How Much Installs Our GooglePlay App May Have
+# Predicting How Much Installs
+# Our GooglePlay Application May Have

 ## Introduction
 The Applications' Market for Android OS is fast growing in the past few years.